judka-uriel/uriel-book/uriel_en.md

 opinions in social networks are expressed through likes, all such reactions to every pressing issue will be taken into account as weighted coefficients in neural networks when making decisions on these topics.
-Also, the coefficient can be influenced by how important each question is to a person, rather than as a package as when voting for a specific candidate who holds many different views on different matters.
+Also, the coefficients can be influenced by how important each question is to a person, rather than as a package as when voting for a specific candidate who holds many different views on different matters.